Over the past 20 years, the UVA Center for Telehealth has become increasingly involved in international health projects.

 National University of Rwanda

-UVA Surgical Case Conferences: Kigali & Butare, Rwanda
+UVA Surgical Case Conferences: Kigali & Butare, Rwanda; Jimma, Ethiopia

-In 2011, we began a program with the National University of Rwanda to describe and demonstrate the feasibility and utility of case teleconferences as an innovative educational adjunct for building collaboration and surgical capacity.
-The program now connects four Rwandan hospitals and medical schools with UVA and one another.
+In 2011, we began a program with the National University of Rwanda & Jimma University Hospital to describe and demonstrate the feasibility and utility of case teleconferences as an innovative educational adjunct for building collaboration and surgical capacity.
+UVA engages in quarterly general surgery case conferences and monthly anesthesiology case conferences.
+In 2015, we started connecting with Jimma University Hospital in Ethiopia and now hold weekly anesthesiology case conferences.

-To date, UVA has engaged in over 30 Surgical and Anesthesiology Case Conferences, enriching medical education for both NUR and UVA surgical residents and supporting the development of the Rwandan national telehealth infrastructure.
+To date, UVA has engaged in over 60 Surgical and Anesthesiology Case Conferences, enriching medical education for surgical residents at both UVA and international partner hospitals and supporting the development of the Rwandan and Ethiopian national telehealth infrastructure.

 The UVA - Guatemala Initiative